LizavetaDen/python-project-lvl1/README.md

 ## Brain Games
 This is the 1st training project on "Python Developer" course

-Here below 5 simple Math Quizzes that allows you to train your brain based on mathematical expressions
+Here below 5 simple Math Quizzes that allows you to train your brain.
+Test your knowledge!

 ## Installation